 Colleges or universities administering this one-hour exam must be institutional members of CAMWS.

-This examination must be administered between Monday, November 26 and Friday, December 7, 2018.
-(The last weeks of November are also an option for those institutions with limitations caused by their academic calendars.)
+This examination is administered during the last two weeks of November or the first week of December (but please check Important Upcoming CAMWS Dates and Deadlines for specific dates for this year.
 The exam may be administered by an instructor (or proctor) during regular class time, but the instructor or proctor may NOT answer any questions or provide any other sort of assistance.

 Students should translate as literally as possible without violating English idiom.
 They are responsible for the vocabulary on the Dickinson College Core Latin Vocabulary list.
 Any words not appearing on this list will be glossed.